jzaefferer/commitplease/README.md

 * `component`: The default `true` requires a component, set to `false` to skip the check.
 * `components`: A list of valid components.
 When a component is found, it's compared to the ones specified in this array.
 * `limits`: Line length limits, for subject and other lines.

+The following options are experimental and are subject to change:
+* `markerPattern`: A (intentionally loose) RegExp that indicates that the line might be a ticket reference.
+Is caseinsensitive.
+* `actionPattern`: A RegExp that makes a line marked by `markerPattern` valid even if the line does not fit `ticketPattern`
+* `ticketPattern`: A RegExp that detects ticket references: Closes gh-1, Fixes gh-42, WEB-451 and similar.

+The ticket reference match will fail only if `markerPattern` succeeds and __both__ `ticketPattern` and `actionPattern` fail.

+When overwriting these patterns in `package.json`, remember to escape special characters.

 ### Customizing the bundled options